yutui1281461/pulsar/site/docs/latest/admin/ZooKeeperBookKeeper.md

 ### ZooKeeper configuration

-In Pulsar, ZooKeeper configuration is handled by two separate configuration files found in the `conf` directory of your Pulsar installation: `conf/zookeeper.conf` for [local ZooKeeper](#local-zookeeper) and `conf/global-zookeeper.conf` for [Configuration Store](#configuration-store).
+In Pulsar, ZooKeeper configuration is handled by two separate configuration files found in the `conf` directory of your Pulsar installation: `conf/zookeeper.conf` for [local ZooKeeper](#local-zookeeper) and `conf/global-zookeeper.conf` for [global ZooKeeper](#global-zookeeper).

 #### Local ZooKeeper